f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab6.rst

    -  Type ``tailf /var/log/squid3/access.log`` in the web console and hit Enter

-   -  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the Windows 10 Desktop and confirm that access is being logged even though we are visiting a secure website.
-You should see log entries of the sites and URLs visited.
+   -  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the Windows 10 Desktop and confirm that access is being logged.
+You should see log entries of the URLs visited.

    -  Visit a financial institution (ex. https://www.chase.com) and verify that SSL Orchestrator is not intercepting by confirming that the verification is done by a trusted CA (ex.
 Entrust, Inc.).
 If the traffic was intercepted the connection/certificate would have been verified by f5labs.com.
-Because we are bypassing **Financial Institutions** in the SSL Orchestrator Security Policy and this website is a financial institution, the origin server's public certificate is presented to the client.
+Because you are bypassing **Financial Institutions** in the SSL Orchestrator Security Policy and this website is a financial institution, the origin server's public certificate is presented to the client.

-   -  Confirm that the explicit proxy service is not seeing this bypassed (encrypted) traffic.
+   -  Confirm that the explicit proxy service is not seeing this bypassed (encrypted) traffic

 -  Verify that the Cisco Firepower TAP is seeing both intercepted and bypassed traffic: